 Insulin, Diabetes, and CBD

 Research has found that CB1 receptors are present in the insulin-producing islet cells of the pancreas.
-Furthermore, it seems that people with diabetes may have raised endocannabinoid levels, suggesting the ECS could play a role in disease development.
+Furthermore, people with diabetes may have elevated endocannabinoid levels, suggesting the ECS could play a role in disease development.

 The researchers found that the CBD did not induce changes in progesterone or body weight.
 However, the mice that took 15mg/kg of CBD showed delays in initiating intercourse.
 Furthermore, those that took 30mg/kg of CBD had a 30% reduction in fertility and a 23% decrease in litter size.